martaverfer/bone-fracture-project/README.md

 - **Fractured**
 - **Not Fractured**

 Using **deep learning and transfer learning** techniques.
 We leverage the power of pre-trained convolutional neural networks to achieve high accuracy in fracture detection from raw X-ray images.
+Additionally, a **Streamlit web application** was developed to make the model predictions interactive and accessible, allowing users to upload X-ray images and receive predictions in real time.

 ## Dataset